loubnabnl/nanotron-smol-cluster/README.md

 If the job is terminated, check the logs to find termination reason.
 You might get some of the following errors:

-- If you get `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'`.: Go to your `~/.bashrc`and comment these lines:
+- If you get `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'`: Go to your `~/.bashrc`and comment these lines:

 ```
 # If not running interactively, don't do anything